AntoineVendeville/antoinevendeville.github.io/_pages/about.md

 I am a Post-doctoral researcher at the [médialab Sciences Po](https://medialab.sciencespo.fr/en/) in Paris.
 I work on the [AI-Political Machines](https://medialab.sciencespo.fr/activites/ai-political-machine/) project under the supervision of [Pedro Ramaciotti Morales](https://pedroramaciotti.github.io/).

-At the intersection of theoretical models and empirical analyses, my research focuses on the impact of social media on the political and informational landscape of our societies.
-My goal is to develop research methods to help address the crucial challenge of the regulation of social media.
-I am particularly interested in the study of multi-dimensional opinion dynamics and polarisation.
+At the intersection of theoretical models and empirical analyses, my research focuses on the dynamlics of online political and informational landscapes.
+I am particularly interested in the study of multi-dimensional opinion dynamics.
+I also strive to conduct research to help address the crucial challenge of the regulation of social media.

 I am also affiliated with the [Paris Institute of Complex Systems](https://iscpif.fr/?lang=en), and the [Digital Speech Lab](https://www.digitalspeechlab.com/) at University College London.